Kieran Tierney: Return from loan

 Tierney returned to Arsenal over the summer after picking up a hamstring injury at Euro 2024.
 He made his long-awaited return to training on 21 November 2024.
 On 20 April 2025, he made his 100th Premier League appearance for the club, in a 4–0 win over Ipswich Town at Portman Road.
 On 25 May 2025, Tierney opened the scoring in a 2–1 win away to Southampton in his final game for the club, having made a total of 144 appearances in all competitions, scoring 6 goals.

 Return to Celtic

 Tierney's former club, Celtic, confirmed in February 2025 that they had reached a pre-contract agreement for him to return to the club on a permanent basis in the summer of that year.
 His departure from Arsenal was announced in June 2025, and he signed a five-year contract with Celtic later that month.
 On 3 August, he made his second debut for the club in a 1–0 win against St Mirren in the league.
+He scored the first goal of his second spell on 9 November; the second in Celtic's 4–0 win against Kilmarnock.
+On 1 March 2026, Tierney scored Celtic's first goal against their arch rivals Rangers, as the Hoops came from 2–0 down to draw 2–2 in the Scottish Premiership game at Ibrox.